MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 }
 ```

-To stop a skill, send the `CancelSkill POST` command to the following endpoint, again using the Name value for the skill from its JSON `meta` file:
+To stop a skill, send the `CancelSkill POST` command to the following endpoint, again using the name given to the skills meta and code files.

 ```html
 <!-- Endpoint -->